The UNM Native American Budget and Policy Institute empowers Native American communities to improve their health, education and economic well-being.

 One of the new organization’s first activities was a series of meetings, “Keeping the Child at the Heart of the Circle,” that focused on incorporating culture, tradition and healing into judicial systems.
 One meeting discussed offering a resiliency court and a peace circle model as options to improve current legal processes.
 Another panel of experts will share their knowledge on tribal, state and federal relations.

-The Institute is a project of the Robert Wood Johnson Foundation Center for Health Policy of the University of New Mexico, and the New Mexico Center on Law and Poverty.
+The Institute is a project of the University of New Mexico Center for Social Policy, and the New Mexico Center on Law and Poverty.
 It is funded, in part, by the W.K.
 Kellogg Foundation which has supported the work of the Institute through a grant to the Regents of UNM of $1.5 million for a period of five years.
 The Institute is an outgrowth of the work and ideas of the Leadership Institute at the Santa Fe Indian School.

-Dr. Gabriel R. Sanchez, RWJF Center for Health Policy Executive Director, serves as the Principal Investigator of the grant.
+Gabriel R. Sanchez, Ph.D., UNM Center for Social Policy, Executive Director, serves as the Principal Investigator of the grant.

 NABPI In the News